ymo105573/AI-Test/tests/e2-Orders/README.md

 5. Click the “X” icon to close the History orders panel.
    - The History orders panel closes and the order view is displayed.

+**tc1.12:** Submit order validate required fields **Script:** `tc1.12-submit-order-validate required fields.spec.ts`

+Precondition:
+- Authenticated user with role Buyer, Manager, or Finance Manager (permission to modify the order).
+- Order in open state (Draft, Pending manager, or Pending finance manager) and open in the view.
+Steps:
+1. Click an order from:
+   • Orders → Open
+   • Browse → top menu → active order selector → Click the order.
+   - The order is displayed